 After 10 days of wandering the streets of Hong Kong, Shenzhen and Beijing I’m back with plenty of tales to tell and a few new videos in the works as well as lots of photos to share.

 Home to many a rich banker, Hong Kong is not a cheap city by any standard.
-A while back I saw a list of supposedly affordable HK hotels but at $1400 HKD per night I’m not sure who’s idea of “cheap” these were.
-For me budget options would be more in the $200-300 range (without it being a Chunking Mansions dive) of which there are plenty to be found if you don’t mind sleeping in somewhat basic accommodation.
+A while back I saw a list of supposedly affordable HK hotels but at $1400 HKD per night, I’m not sure whose idea of “cheap” these were.
+For me, budget options would be more in the $200-300 range (without it being a Chunking Mansions dive) of which there are plenty to be found if you don’t mind sleeping in somewhat basic accommodation.